doctrine/orm/docs/en/tutorials/getting-started.rst

 Obtaining the EntityManager
 ---------------------------

-Doctrine's public interface is the EntityManager, it provides the access point to the complete lifecycle management of your entities and transforms entities from and back to persistence.
+Doctrine's public interface is through the ``EntityManager``.
+This class provides access points to the complete lifecycle management for your entities, and transforms entities from and back to persistence.
 You have to configure and create it to use your entities with Doctrine 2.
 I will show the configuration steps and then discuss them step by